SupriyaGembali/Hydral-Calamity-Predictor-Analyzer-GHC/README.md

 ## problem-statement
 🤔
->Safe and readily available water is important for public health, whether it is used for drinking, domestic use, food production or recreational purposes.
+ >Safe and accessible water is crucial for public health across various domains.
+Predicting water quality changes at different contamination levels is essential for preparation and regulation.

+ >This hackathon seeks AI-based solutions that accurately forecast water safety and enable rational strategies to prevent and regulate water contamination

+ > Let's harness the power of AI to protect public health and promote sustainable water management practices.
  >
-> Water quality prediction is important for water quality preparation and regulation.
  >
-> Strategies for the prevention and regulation of water contamination can be developed by predicting future changes in water safety at varying levels of contamination and devising rational strategies to prevent and regulate water contamination.

 Designated Best Use	Class of Water	Criteria -
-> According to Central Pollution Control Board,Inland  surface water is categorised in 4 different categories, on the basis of use as shown in the table below -
+> According to Central Pollution Control Board, Inland  surface water is categorised in 4 different categories, on the basis of use as shown in the table below -
 <table>
- <th> Designated Best Use </th>
+ <th> Optimal Utilization Classification </th>
  <th> Class of Water </th>
  <th> Criteria </th>
  <tr>
    <td>

-  Drinking water Source without Conventional treatment but after disinfections.
+   Disinfection as an Alternative to Conventional Treatment for Drinking Water Sources.
    </td>
   <td>
  A